sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 header:
     teaser: /assets/images/per-post/cone-trace/cone-trace-teaser.png
 author: Meta
-last_modified_at: 2025-07-02
+last_modified_at: 2025-07-03
 ---

-Part 1 of my series exploring and implementing projectile prediction for multiplayer games.
+Part 1 of a series exploring and implementing projectile prediction for multiplayer games.
 This part breaks down the theory behind projectile prediction, some approaches to implementing it, and a short overview of the version _we'll_ create in (starting in part 2) using Unreal Engine.

 This tutorial uses Unreal Engine for its code, but the theory and techniques are applicable for any game engine.
 {: .notice--info}